-Lohmann Breeding SA (Pty) Ltd owns the rights to import pedigree grandparent layer stock of the Lohmann breed and distribute next generation parent stock exclusively in South Africa and non-exclusively to some southern African countries.
+Quantum Foods owns the rights to import pedigree grandparent layer stock of the Lohmann breed and distribute next-generation parent stock exclusively in South Africa and non-exclusively to some southern African countries.

-Nulaid has 7 regional grading and packing stations.
+Nulaid has six regional grading and packing stations.

-The Group owns 14 and rents two commercial layer farms.
-The farms are located in the Western Cape, Eastern Cape, Free State, Gauteng and North West provinces.
+The Group owns 12 commercial layer farms.
+The farms are located in the Western Cape, Eastern Cape, Gauteng and North West provinces.
 Free-range eggs are produced on two of the farms.
-Packing facilities located near Cape Town, Port Elizabeth, Bloemfontein and Johannesburg, as well as the recent additions near East London and Durban which commenced operations in 2015.
+Packing facilities are located near Cape Town, Port Elizabeth, Pinetown, Bloemfontein and Johannesburg, as well as the recent addition in East London which commenced operations in 2020.

 Eggs are distributed nationally as graded, ungraded or in liquid form.
 Graded eggs are sold under the Nulaid, Safe Eggs and retailer-own brands.
 Ungraded eggs are sold mainly under the Quantum brand.

 Graded eggs are eggs that have been sorted in the packing facilities according to weight, (for example medium, large, extra-large, jumbo).
 Fresh and pasteurised liquid eggs are produced in egg breaking plants, where the shells are removed from the product for sale.
 Fresh and pasteurised liquid eggs are predominantly sold to industrial customers.